 Former Austin Council member, community leader, and taxpayer advocate Don Zimmerman has earned a solid reputation as “the Taxpayer’s Voice of Reason” across the Central Texas region and beyond.
-He’s now applying his watchful eye for public policy and decades of experience to the Round Rock ISD Board of Trustees where he has lived for 22 years.

 Don was the first elected Council member from northwest Austin in District 6, following the roaring success of the 10-1 plan which created elected geographic districts for the city.
 His time on the Council was described by local media as “anything but boring” (translation: he gets things done) and his accomplishments transformative (see infographic below).
 He established the city’s first constituent field office and pioneered video Council citizen testimony.
 Prior to that, he was the elected President of the Canyon Creek Municipal Utility District, where he not only successfully advocated for efficient spending but stopped an entire tax from being levied.